-There is a story driven single-player campaign available, which consists of four groups of missions.
-Each group provides four missions for a specific faction.
+There is a story driven single-player campaign available, which provides mission phases for each faction.
+Every phase of the campaign has four missions.

 The Omega group gives another four missions where you play different factions.
 It is not necessary to play the other factions in order to start a particular faction.
 The Omega missions on the other hand are unlocked only by the last Borg mission.